 Its data is an object containing the following pairs:

-Note that limits of this type are not evaluated and will be considered to have passed when determining whether a task will be allowed on the system.
+Note that limits of this type are only evaluated when scheduling runs and will be considered having passed when a task is submitted.

 For example: